Nursing Homes and the Risk of Hepatitis A

 The patients blood serum was tested and the results showed the strain of hepatitis A was the same among them.
 A final review of the case hints that the illness was spread by a caretaker who took shifts at two separate vocational centers in the area.
 That caretaker was un-vaccinated, allowing the disease to spread to other residents and staff members.

 Hepatitis A and similar illnesses are a real danger to residents.
 Nursing home staff and caretakers need to take the utmost care to eliminate the spread of preventable illnesses among an already vulnerable population.

 A few basic sanitary measures disinfecting surfaces in common areas, instructing staff and residents to frequently wash their hands could have prevented this outbreak entirely.

 Attorneys Against Nursing Home Negligence

-At Pitman, Kalkhoff, Sicula & Dentice, we fight on behalf of injured or neglected nursing home patients and their families to set right the wrongs that were done to them.
+At Pitman, Kalkhoff, Sicula & Dentice, our Milwaukee injury attorneys fight on behalf of injured or neglected nursing home patients and their families to set right the wrongs that were done to them.
 If your loved one has contracted an illness like hepatitis A while in a nursing home, you may have a claim against the negligent parties.